 The Family Healing Program adheres to all Minnesota Domestic Abuse Counseling Program Requirements set by the State Statute 518B.02.

-To accept responsibility for abusive and violent acts.
+To accept responsibility for abusive and violent actions.

-To identify the various forms of abuse (verbal, sexual, physical, emotional/psychological) to decrease future incidents of violence.
+To identify various forms of abuse (verbal, sexual, physical, emotional, psychological).

-To practice self-control rather than use power and control to intimidate and/or manipulate the actions of others.
+To practice self-control rather than using power and control to intimidate or manipulate others.

-To develop positive and rational ways to talk to oneself to reduce tension and incidents of violence.
+To develop positive and rational ways to talk to oneself.

-To understand the impact and long-term negative effects of abusive behavior on relationships with women, children, and other family members.
+To understand the long-term, negative impact of abusive behavior on relationships with one's partner, children, and other family members.

-To begin expressing feelings non‑abusively in group and have emotional and physical needs met without violence.
+To expressing feelings non‑abusively and meet emotional and physical needs without violence.

-To develop healthy communication skills rather than yelling, throwing things, breaking furniture, threatening, or using the silent treatment to send messages.
+To develop healthy communication skills rather than yelling, throwing things, breaking furniture, threatening, or using the silent treatment.

-To identify various life stressors and learn how to deal with them more effectively through relaxation.
+To identify various stressors and learn to deal with them effectively through relaxation.

-To develop attitudes about women that respects their rights to express feelings and opinions, have their own friends, participate in activities without their partner's involvement, without being judged and/or abused.
+To respect women's rights to express feelings and opinions, have their own friends, participate in activities without their partner's involvement, without receiving judgment or abuse.

-To develop a support network, beginning with group members, to reduce the stress of relying on one's partner alone to meet these needs.
+To develop a support network, beginning with group members, to reduce the stress of relying on one's partner alone to meet one's needs.

-To examine attitudes, goals and expectations for current and future relationships with women in an effort to stop abusive and controlling behaviors.
+To examine attitudes, goals, and expectations for current and future relationships with women in an effort to stop abusive and violent behaviors.

-To understand the negative consequences of abusive and violent behavior on parenting.
+To understand the negative consequences of abusive and violent actions on parenting.

-To understand how abusing drugs and/or alcohol can lead to an increase in aggressive and violent behavior.
+To understand how abuse of alcohol or drugs can lead to an increase in abusive and violent behavior.

-To understand how having been an abused child can impact current behavior.
+To understand how growing up as an abused child can impact current behavior.